-Work-From-Home Stipend: Effective July 1, 2021, employees who are assigned to work primarily from home will receive a one-time stipend of \$500.00 to establish a professional and safe home office.
+Work-From-Home Stipend: Employees who are assigned to work primarily (regularly scheduled four or more days per week) from home will receive a one-time stipend of \$500.00 to establish a professional and safe home office.
 Employees will not be expected to purchase a computer or other standard district technology.